anyproto/docs/basics/sets/README.md

 ---
-description: A live search of all objects which share a common type or relation
+description: A live search of all Objects which share a common Type or Relation
 ---

 # Sets

 ### Understanding Sets

-Lots of people compare Sets with databases, but there's a key difference: Sets don't _store_ objects like regular databases.&#x20;
+Lots of people compare Sets with databases, but there's a key difference: Sets don't _store_ Objects like regular databases.&#x20;

-Sets are a way to see a portion of your graph, and objects you've created, based on your filtered criteria, and several secondary filters which you can customize.
-You can think of them as a live filter or query for Objects which share certain criteria - specifically, a type or a relation.
+Sets are a way to see a portion of your graph, and Objects you've created, based on your filtered criteria, and several secondary filters which you can customize.
+You can think of them as a live filter or query for Objects which share certain criteria - specifically, a Type or a Relation.

 #### Sets serve two primary functions: